Covid 19 coronavirus: Five new cases - four community cases, one in managed isolation

-There are five new cases of Covid-19 to report today, the Ministry of Health said in a statement.
+The thousands of border-facing workers, including those at maritime ports, were to be tested twice to see if there were any clues about the origins of the current outbreak.
+So far no one has tested positive, and the second round was hoped to be completed by the end of today.

+The new law comes into effect at midnight tonight to ensure those workers are tested regularly - if they refuse a weekly or fortnightly test, for no good reason, they can be fined $1000.

-Four of them are community cases and one is a traveller who is in managed isolation.
+Four of the new cases announced today are community cases and one is a traveller who is in managed isolation.

 The four community cases are all linked to the Mt Roskill Evangelical Church group in Auckland.